POLI-111 American Government & Politics

 POLI-216 State and Local Government and Politics

 Study and analysis of state and local government in the U.S. political system.
 Examines the influence of intergovernmental relations on these political systems and the "how, why, and so what" of governmental operation.
-Comparative look taken at the different ways state and local governments operate in 50 states and thousands of local governments, with an emphasis on the role of Pennsylvania and other states of particular interest to students.
+Compares the different ways state and local governments operate in 50 states and thousands of local governments, with an emphasis on the role of Pennsylvania and other states of particular interest to students.
 Contemporary policy issues are incorporated.

 POLI-222 Politics of Developing Nations